eactisgrosso/aws-sam-action/README.md

 # aws-sam-action

-Github action for building and deploying with aws sam
+Github Action for building and deploying aws sam templates with any version of Nodejs

 ## Example usage